Until recently, many people thought vaquitas were mythical creatures as few people had ever seen one.

 What’s life like for a vaquita?

 If you are a vaquita, your life is perilous.
 Although you probably don’t know it, every day you run the risk of stumbling into a fishing net, becoming entangled and suffocating when you can’t get to the surface to breathe.
 Fishing nets have almost wiped vaquitas out.
 In 1997 there were around 600 vaquitas.
-Now there are fewer than 30.
+Now there are only around 10 remaining.
 90% of the population was lost between 2011 and 2016 alone.
 Although the Mexican government has now banned the static nets that were killing them, illegal fishing is still rife in the vaquitas’ home and discarded nets are a massive problem for these little porpoises.

 Vaquitas enjoy the usual porpoise diet of fish and squid and maybe the odd crab or lobster.
 When they are hunting, they dive smoothly and surface again slowly.
 They spend most of their time under the water and so are not often seen by humans.